Vincent-Therrien/diurnal/readme.rst

 Predict RNA Secondary Structures
 --------------------------------

-This project aims at predicting RNA secondary structures with neural networks.
+This project is a Python library that can predict RNA secondary structures with neural networks.
-It comprises the following subdirectories.

 **Install** the library with the following command: